-During the three months ended March 31, 2015, the Company converted loans due to a creditor totaling \$298,000 into 1,655,555 shares of common stock.
-The shares were valued at \$0.317 which was determined using the average of the most recent stock sales for cash.
+On May 15, 2015, the Company issued 25,000 shares of common stock for services to a service provider.
+The shares were valued at \$0.317 per share for a total non-cash expense of \$7,925.
+Fair market value for the shares was determined by taking the average share price for each cash-for-stock purchase in the prior period.
 All shares were privately issued with a restrictive legend, in reliance on the exemption from registration provided by Section 4(a)(2) of the Securities Act of 1933.